 The increase in these white blood cells affects your hypothalamus.
 This makes your body heat up, causing a fever.

 In the early stages of a fever, you often feel cold and start to shiver.
 This is your body’s response to a rising temperature.
 The blood vessels in your skin tighten up (constrict), forcing blood from the outer layer of your skin to inside your body where it is easier to keep the heat in.

 The outer skin layer then becomes cool and your muscles start to contract.
 This makes you shiver.
 Shivering produces more heat and raises your temperature even more.

 In the second phase of a fever, the amount of heat you make and lose is the same.
 So the shivering stops and your body remains at its new high temperature.

 Your body starts to try and cool down so that your temperature can return to normal.
 The blood vessels in the skin open again, so blood moves back to these areas.
-You may sweat, as this helps to cool down the body.
+You sweat which helps to cool the skin, this helps to cool down the body.

 This phase of a fever may or may not happen naturally.
 You may need to have some medication to start it off, as well as treating the underlying cause of the fever.

 Who is most at risk of having complications

 The very young and elderly are more likely to get complications from a fever.
 In the elderly the hypothalamus does not work as well as it does in the young.